 2. Affordable Community Housing Improvement Plan

 The objective of this project is to review and implement changes to (if identified) an Affordable Housing Community Improvement Program (CIP).
-This project will also include an Ontario first: exploration and potential implementation of Tax Increment Financing to support affordable housing projects under the Tax Increment Financing Act.

 3. Official Plan and Zoning By-Law Amendments Related to Inclusionary Zoning